tdore92/sei-project-2/README.md

 <h3>Show</h3>

-<p>For the show page we displayed more of the object fields through ADD METHOD.
-The challenge here was to add the ability for users to add their favourite drinks to a MyBeer.js component.
-We decided upon creating a handling event that, on an onClick, pushed the beer to a new array in localStorage to be mapped into the MyBeers.js page.</p>
+<p>For the show page we displayed more of the object fields.
+The challenge here was to add the ability for users to add their favourite drinks to a 'My Beers' page.
+We decided upon creating a handling event that, on clicking a button, pushed the beer to a new array in localStorage to be mapped into the MyBeers.js page.</p>

 ```
 ```